100 of All Types of GK Questions with Answers Trivia Quizzes

 Paleolithic Period, Mesolithic Period, and Neolithic Period

-51. Which animal has its scientific name Ursus maritimus
+51. Which animal has its scientific name Ursus maritimus?

-52. What does “Walking on eggshells” means?
+52. What does “Walking on eggshells” mean?

 You are being very careful not to offend anyone, normally because of a delicate or sensitive social situation.